Nadia Podoroska: Early life

-Professional career
+Career

 2020: French Open singles semifinal, top 50 & Newcomer of the Year

 In October, Podoroska became the first qualifier to reach the semifinals of the French Open when she beat third seed Elina Svitolina in the quarterfinals at Roland Garros.
 Podoroska was named the WTA Newcomer of the Year for her rankings achievement and her solid performance throughout the season.

 2021–22: Major doubles semifinal, top 40 & Olympics debuts, hiatus

 She continued her good form when she reached the quarterfinals of the Yarra Valley Classic by defeating fourth-seeded Petra Kvitová.

 In May, at the Italian Open, she defeated 23 times Grand Slam champion and eighth-seeded Serena Williams in the second round.
 This was her third top-ten win in the last eight months.
 Williams was playing her 1000th match of her career.

 At the French Open, Podoroska lost in the first round to tenth seed Belinda Bencic but reached the semifinals in doubles, partnering with Irina-Camelia Begu for the first time.
 As a result, she reached the top 40 in singles and No. 69 in doubles for the first time in her career on 14 June 2021.

 At the end of the year, following the US Open, Podoroska announced she was withdrawing from the 2022 Australian Open due to struggles with pain that hit her through the whole season, opting to rest and recover until March 2022.

-She returned to competition in June 2022 after ten months of inactivity to participate in the Wimbledon qualifying, and reached the second round.
+Podoroska returned to competition in June 2022 after ten months of inactivity to participate in the Wimbledon qualifying, and reached the second round.

 In August, she entered the US Open using protected ranking.

-2023-2024: Back to top 100, Two WTA 1000 third rounds
+2023–25: Back to top 100, two WTA 1000 third rounds, hiatus

-She reached the second round in three of the four Grand Slams except for the 2023 US Open where she lost to Zheng Qinwen in the first round.
+Podoroska reached the second round in three of the four Grand Slams except for the 2023 US Open where she lost to Zheng Qinwen in the first round.

-In September 2023, she reached her first WTA Tour semifinal since July in Budapest, in the first edition of the Ningbo Open.
+In September 2023, she reached her next WTA Tour semifinal after July in Budapest, in the first edition of the Ningbo Open.

 She reached the third round of a WTA 1000 for the second time in the season at the 2024 China Open, defeating wildcard Ren Yufei and 25th seed Dayana Yastremska.

+2026: Return to Tour, WTA singles final, back to top 200

+Podoroska returned to the tour using protected ranking.
+Ranked No. 317 she reached he first semifinal in three years at the 2026 SP Open with wins over Eva Lys and Suzan Lamens.
+Next she upset second seed Paula Badosa to reach her first WTA Tour singles final.
+Podoroska became the first Argentinian to make a WTA final since Paula Ormaechea in 2013.
+She lost to Kaitlin Quevedo in the final but rose 117 places in the WTA singles rankings to world No. 200 on 21 September 2026.